Find out how we process your personal information, the systems we use to gather data, how we hold and share information, and more.

 We do not knowingly collect personal information relating to children under the age of 16.
 If you are a parent or guardian of a child under the age of 16 and think that we may have information relating to that child, please contact us.
 We will ask you to prove your relationship to the child, but if you do so you may (subject to applicable law) request access to and deletion of that child’s personal information.

 Please contact us if:

 - You would like to correct or request information that we hold relating to you

-- To object to our processing of your personal information
+- To withdraw, restrict or object to our processing of your personal information

 - To update your consents

 - To seek erasure of personal information we hold relating to you.

 When making your choices, please bear in mind that they may affect your use and enjoyment of our products and services.
 If you have any concerns about the way that we process your personal information please contact us.
 You also have the right to lodge a complaint with the Information Commissioner’s Office (ICO).